Nashik top cop issues orders for immediate arrest of Narayan Rane over remarks against Maha CM | Politics

 Considering the law and order situation across the state and in Nashik in the wake of Rane's remarks, Police Commissioner Deepak Pandey ordered an investigation into the matter and immediate arrest of the Union minister.

+''While arresting Rane, police will follow all protocols about a Union minister,'' he said adding all his privileges as Union minister will be considered.

+Whatever he wants to say, he can put forth before the court, the senior police official said.

-Meanwhile, in Aurangabad, Shiv Sena's spokesperson Ambadas Danve lodged a complaint against Rane at Kranti Chowk police station over the latter's remarks against the CM.
+Meanwhile, in Aurangabad, Shiv Sena's spokesperson Ambadas Danve complained Rane at Kranti Chowk police station over the latter's remarks against the CM and party workers hit a photo of the Union minister with footwear.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)